SkillBridge-Skill-Exchange/backend/README.md

 # SkillBridge Backend 🔗

-A student skill-exchange and freelance mini-platform backend built with Node.js, Express, Sequelize, and MySQL.
+A student skill-exchange and freelance mini-platform backend built with Node.js, Express, Sequelize (MySQL), and Mongoose (MongoDB).

-> **Team-friendly:** Each developer runs their own local MySQL database.
-Tables are auto-created by Sequelize — no manual SQL needed beyond `CREATE DATABASE`.
+> **Hybrid Database Architecture:** Uses **MySQL (Sequelize)** for structured data like Users, Skills, and Reviews, and **MongoDB (Mongoose)** for flexible, high-traffic messaging data including group chats and audio metadata.

 ---